Birthright Israel: Funding

 The cost for each participant, approximately $4,500 as of 2020, is covered by a variety of funding sources.
-According to Birthright Israel, 67% of funding comes from individual donors, 27% from the Israeli government, 3% from Jewish federations, and 3% from the Jewish Agency.
+According to Birthright Israel, 67 percent of funding comes from individual donors, 27 percent from the Israeli government, 3 percent from Jewish federations, and 3 percent from the Jewish Agency.

 The program's largest individual donors have included Sheldon Adelson and Miriam Adelson, who gave more than $250 million to Birthright Israel by 2015.
 Other major donors include prominent philanthropists Charles Bronfman, Edgar Bronfman Sr., Daniel Och, Marlene Post, Lynn Schusterman, and Michael Steinhardt.
 The program also receives funding from the German government through the Conference on Jewish Material Claims Against Germany.

-Impact
+Impact and criticism

 Impact on Jewish identity

 Participation in Birthright Israel has been called a rite of passage for young Jews.
-Pew Research estimated that by 2020, around 20% of American Jews ages 18–46 had participated in Birthright.
+Pew Research estimated that by 2020, around 20 percent of American Jews ages 18–46 had participated in Birthright.
 Birthright has been called the most influential organization in relations between Israel and the Jewish diaspora.

 Leonard Saxe of Brandeis University's Cohen Center for Modern Jewish Studies has evaluated the program's impact since its inception in 1999.
 As of 2020, findings include: